-Isolating a person from their friends or family.
-Controlling what a

-- Controlling what a person does, where they go, who they see or talk to, or what they wear. - Limiting a person's outside involvement, which often includes using jealousy to justify this action.
+- Isolating a person from their friends or family. - Controlling what a person does, where they go, who they see or talk to, or what they wear. - Limiting a person's outside involvement, which often includes using jealousy to justify this action.